pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 Re-Planning: Planning in Stochastic Domains
 -------------------

-In domains that have stochastic transitions, an open loop plan can be considerably suboptimal.
+In domains that have stochastic transitions, an open loop plan can be considerably sub-optimal.
 In order to take into account the actual evolution of the state trajectory into the planning problem, it is possible to re-compute the optimal plan periodically in each state.
 This is often called "re-planning".

 Another problem of planning in stochastic domains is that the state transition function :math:`s_{t + 1} = f(s_t, a_t)` is no longer deterministic, and so the gradients are no longer well-defined in this formulation. pyRDDLGym works around this problem by using the reparameterization trick.
 To illustrate this in action, if :math:`s_{t+1} = \mathcal{N}(s_t, a_t^2)`, then after reparametization this becomes :math:`s_{t+1} = s_t + a_t * \mathcal{N}(0, 1)`, and back-propagation can now be performed with respect to both state and action.
-The reparameterization trick can also work for other classes of probability distributions.
-Mathematically,
+The reparameterization trick can also work for other classes of probability distributions, if there exists a closed-form function f such that

 .. math::

-    s_{t+1} \sim f(s_t, a_t, \xi_t)
+    s_{t+1} = f(s_t, a_t, \xi_t)

 where :math:`\xi_t` are i.i.d. random variables drawn from some concrete distribution.
 For a detailed discussion of reparameterization in the context of planning by back-propagation, please see `this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_ or `this one <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_.